Are Electric Toothbrushes Really Better?

 Electric vs manual, which one is better?

-Be it manual or electric, most people brush their teeth on autopilot without any consideration to what they’re physically doing.
-When you brush are you thinking about angles and position, or are you thinking about getting little Joey packed up, and out the door for the school?
-70% of people brush like this and likewise, 70% of people have gum disease right now.
+whichever you use, most people brush their teeth on autopilot without any consideration to what they’re doing.
+When you brush are you thinking about angles and position, or are you thinking about getting your kids out the door for the school?
+70 percent of people brush like this.
+So, it’s no surprise that 70 percent of people have gum disease.

 For most of us, brushing is taught at an early age where just getting the brush in the mouth can be an exercise in futility.
-As children, we’re taught silly circles, and (up and down) strokes.
-As a result, we develop a muscle memory in our arm (based on this method), which is carried into our adult lives.
+Our parents taught us up and down and circle methods in an effort to build habits, but not based on best practices.
+We develop muscle memory and carry these bad habits into our adult lives.
 This is where the disconnect happens, and where I spend most of my time; re-educating patients on proper brushing techniques.
-However, occasionally I do recommend silly circles, for people who are over aggressive, show signs of gum recession or toothbrush abrasion.
+However, occasionally I do recommend silly circles, for people who are over-aggressive, show signs of gum recession or toothbrush abrasion.

-The American Dental Association endorses, and Dental Schools teach the Bass Method.
-It’s been research proven to be the most effective way to brush.
+The American Dental Association endorses the Bass Method.
+This is because research has proven it’s the best way to brush.
 A study on dental students showed no difference between a sonic toothbrush and a garden variety manual toothbrush.
 Why?
 Because dental students don’t brush on autopilot.
-In contrast, they pay attention to angles and positions at least they get chastised by their classmates during the next clinic session.
 When brushing, the dental student can see the teeth with the mind’s eye.
 This is what you should be doing as well.

 Thus, Floss your teeth.
 If your gums bleed or the floss stinks, you need to change your brushing technique and this will require changing the way you THINK about brushing.
-Additionally, bleeding gums are an indicator of gum disease which linked to heart disease and diabetes.
+Gingivitis can cause heart disease and diabetes.
+An early indicator that you are at risk for gum disease is bleeding gums.
 Therefore, If you are up to the challenge I recommend the MD Brush.
-It will force you to brush 45 degrees into the gum line until it becomes second nature.
+It will force you to brush 45 degrees to the gum line until it becomes second nature.